 11. Lower town

 The walking tour rounding the Lower town is less exciting, but anyway it is worth a visit.
 Lenuci’s horseshoe is a complex of seven squares and parks in a U shaped system designed by engineer Milan Lenuci in the late 19th century in lower Zagreb.

 Zrinski Square forms the west wings of Lenuci’s horseshoe with its beautiful Zrinjevac Park and the old building of the Supreme Court and the Archaeological Museum, Jusipa Strossmayer square with its park and the Arts and Sciences Academy, King Tomislav Square with the vast Ledeni park and the Art pavilion building.

-If you have time, have a look to Mirogoj central Zagreb cemetery (take the bus 106 on the right side of the cathedral), located on the mountain Medvednica and considered one of the most beautiful cemeteries in Europe (Mirogoj is also a beautiful park and art gallery open).
+If you have time, look at Mirogoj central Zagreb cemetery (take bus 106 on the right side of the cathedral), located on the mountain Medvednica and considered one of the most beautiful cemeteries in Europe (Mirogoj is also a beautiful park and art gallery open).
 Another exciting tour is to look for the mural art and graffiti scattered around the city.
 The best thing is to book a guided walking or biking tour; otherwise, look for a map with their location.

 Need to know about Zagreb

 Zagreb can be visited all year round, but the best seasons are fall, spring and early summer.
 If you want to explore the lush Croatian National Parks, the best period is from April to September, whereas the summer is the best moment to enjoy the coast, the islands and their clear sea.